"Did I get the job or not?"

 Don't take it personally.

-Such signs reveal the company culture and protect you from joining that kind of workplace.
+Such post interview signs reveal the company culture and protect you from joining that kind of workplace.

 In some cases, asking questions that are too easy is a common tactic of companies that want to provide their candidates with a positive experience, regardless of whether they are unsatisfied with the interview process.